 We are a leading China-based construction machinery manufacturer that has grown rapidly by capitalizing on China's ongoing urbanization and significant growth in the infrastructure sector.
 We enjoy a leading market position across substantially all of our core product lines in China, including concrete machinery and crane machinery.
 According to CCMA, we were the second-largest construction machinery manufacturer in China and the eighth largest construction machinery manufacturer in the world in terms of turnover in 2010.
-According to the China Construction Machinery Magazine, we ranked fifth globally as a manufacturer of mobile cranes, including truck cranes, tyre cranes and crawler cranes, in terms of turnover in 2010.
+According to China Construction Machinery Magazine, we ranked fifth globally as a manufacturer of mobile cranes, including truck cranes, tyre cranes and crawler cranes, in terms of turnover in 2010.
 Furthermore, according to CCMA, we ranked first as a manufacturer of medium- to large-capacity tower cranes in terms of turnover in 2010, and second as a manufacturer of truck-mounted and trailer-mounted concrete pumps and truck cranes and fourth in crawler cranes in terms of sales volume in 2009, among all China-based construction machinery manufacturers.
 We believe our leading position will enable us to continue to capitalize on the rapid economic growth in China in the future.

-We believe we are among the first China-based construction machinery manufacturers that have established a global operational and research platform and sales and distribution network.
-Our products are currently sold to over 80 different countries through our strong overseas distribution and service network which, as of December 31, 2011, consisted of 40 outlets, 28 service centers and 13 parts and components depots owned and operated by us, as well as 17 outlets, 82 service centers and 25 parts and components depots owned and operated by our 43 third-party dealers.
+We believe we are among the first China-based construction machinery manufacturers to have established a global operational and research platform and sales and distribution network.
+Our products are currently sold to over 120 different countries through our strong overseas distribution and service network which, as of September 30, 2012, consisted of 52 outlets, 73 service centers and 23 parts and components depots owned and operated by us, as well as 120 outlets, 140 service centers and 60 parts and components depots owned and operated by our 62 third-party dealers.
 We have also established research and development facilities in China and Italy, which grant us access to advanced technologies and a large pool of highly skilled engineering and technical personnel.
 CIFA, one of our subsidiaries, is a major global concrete machinery manufacturer based in Italy, as evidenced by its 80 years of history, advanced proprietary technology, including its carbon fiber boom technology, and strong research and development capabilities in the concrete machinery sector.
 The acquisition of CIFA has enabled us to integrate CIFA's extensive distribution and service network in Europe, its strong research and development capabilities and its proprietary technologies, and helped us become a leading concrete machinery manufacturer in the world.
+In August 2012, we entered into a framework agreement with ElectroMech, a leading crane machinery manufacturer in India, to establish a subsidiary to manufacture tower cranes, in which we own a 70% interest.
+We believe that the cooperation with ElectroMech and the establishment of the tower crane factory will enable us to combine the strong local presence of ElectroMech and our expertise in crane machinery to capture the expected growth in demand for crane machinery in India.